top of page

 Praia da Dona

 In honour of her courage and survival, the beach was named after her.
-Such a historical background gives the beach an intriguing spin, as it has become much more than just a beautiful place by the sea.
+Such a historical background gives the beach an intriguing spin, making it much more than just a beautiful place by the sea.
 Situated nearby, visitors can relax and immerse themselves in the story while experiencing the history.

 The 2015 Beach Reconstruction

-Regarding Praia da Dona Ana's historical background, it is worth noting that the beach underwent a major reconstruction in 2015.
-The building was constructed due to the risk that the cliffs around the beach posed to people visiting the site.
+Regarding the historical background of Praia da Dona Ana, it is worth noting that the beach underwent a major reconstruction in 2015.
+The building was constructed to address the risk posed by the cliffs around the beach to people visiting the site.
 Given the aforementioned scenarios, the local government decided to extend the beach sand area away from the cliffs, thereby increasing its size by 200%.

 Beach Reconstruction dona Ana